 You’ll need to download the app.
 If you already have a personal Instagram account, you can create and add one for your property via the settings.

 Sign up, update your profile information and logo, link to your Facebook account and website, and post away.

 PRO TIPS: You will be prompted to login using your Facebook account when you first download the app – DON’T!
 This will set up an account based on your personal Facebook page.
 Set up your business account using your business email address.

-Try use the same or close usernames and profile pictures as your other social platforms to establish brand identity.
+Try using the same or close usernames and profile pictures as your other social platforms to establish brand identity.